poltak/laradock/README.md

 Now, the MongoDB container will be set up permanently and you can `mup deploy` from dev to deploy the docker container holding the WhichTeam App server.

+## bet-scraper container functionality

+By default, the bet-scraper container does nothing.
+Essentially it contains a number of python web scrapers and are intended to be run via cron.
+There is the default crontab in `bet-scraper/crontab`, which calls `docker exec` calls on each scraper's start script at various intervals.
+To install this, from the docker user run: `crontab bet-scraper/crontab`.

+Scripts, for manual running, can be found at `/bet_scraper/scripts/` within the running container.

 ## Upstream